-The exam is assessed according to the 7-point scale and has an external co-examiner.
+The exam has an internal co-examiner.

-3.5.
-The elective exams, 3rd semester - 30 ECTS
+3.6.
+The elective exams, 3rd semester - 20 ECTS

-The assessment criteria for the exam are identical to the learning objectives for the chosen elective.
+The learning objectives for the exam are identical to the learning objectives for the chosen elective.
 See the electives' catalogue, curriculum part 3.

 The exam form and organisation for the selected electives is in the electives' catalogue.